British Agricultural Revolution: Development of a national market

-Transportation infrastructures
+Transportation infrastructure

 High wagon transportation costs made it uneconomical to ship commodities very far outside the market radius by road, generally limiting shipment to less than 20 or 30 miles to market or to a navigable waterway.
-Water transport was, and in some cases still is, much more efficient than land transport.
+Water transport was (and indeed still is) much more energy-efficient than land transport.
 In the early 19th century it cost as much to transport a ton of freight 32 miles by wagon over an unimproved road as it did to ship it 3,000 miles across the Atlantic.
-A horse could pull at most one ton of freight on a macadam road, which was multi-layer stone covered and crowned, with side drainage.
-But a single horse could pull a barge weighing over 30 tons.
+A horse could pull at most one ton of freight on the best type of improved roads (Macadam roads).
+Comparatively, a single horse could pull a barge weighing over 30 tons down a canal or river; a ship required no horses at all.

 Commerce was aided by the expansion of roads and inland waterways.
-Road transport capacity grew from threefold to fourfold from 1500 to 1700.
-Railroads would eventually reduce the cost of land transport by over 95%.
+Road transport capacity grew from threefold to fourfold from 1500 to 1700, and many canals were built during a period known as Canal Mania, which enabled efficient water transport to more markets.
+Starting in the 1820s, railways were developed, which eventually reduced shipping costs by more than 90% compared to wagon transport.

 Land conversion, drainage and reclamation

-Another way to get more land was to convert some pasture land into arable land and recover fen land and some pastures.
-It is estimated that the amount of arable land in Britain grew by 10–30% through these land conversions.

-The British Agricultural Revolution was aided by land maintenance advancements in Flanders and the Netherlands.
-With large and dense populations in Flanders and Holland, farmers there were forced to take maximum advantage of every bit of usable land; the country had become a pioneer in canal building, soil restoration and maintenance, soil drainage, and land reclamation technology.
-Dutch experts like Cornelius Vermuyden brought some of this technology to Britain.
+Beyond increased productivity per acre, various methods of creating more usable farmland were found.
+The simplest was to convert pastoral land for crops.
+Another way was improve land previously unfit for agriculture; the main way of doing this was through land drainage infrastructure.
+Across the Channel, Dutch and Flemish engineers had become experts in canal building, land drainage, and land reclamation due to the low-lying nature of their land and the consequent need to maximize its agricultural utility.
+Dutch engineers like Cornelius Vermuyden brought this technology to England, where it was used to massively improve drainage and create areas of new agricultural land.
+The Bedford Level Corporation was formed in 1663 and drained more than 95,000 acres in The Fens, making it suitable for agriculture.
+Nationally, the Commissions of Sewers Act 1708 revitalized the governance of land drainage in England and Wales, making land reclamation a national project.
+Land drainage projects increased the amount of arable land in Great Britain by 10 to 30 percent.

-Water-meadows were utilised in the late 16th to the 20th centuries and allowed earlier pasturing of livestock after they were wintered on hay.
+Animal husbandry technology also improved.
+Water-meadows were introduced in the late 16th century, and allowed livestock to return to the pasture earlier in the spring.
 This increased livestock yields, giving more hides, meat, milk, and manure as well as better hay crops.

-Rise in domestic farmers
+Subsistence to business

-With the development of regional markets and eventually a national market, aided by improved transportation infrastructures, farmers were no longer dependent on their local market and were less subject to having to sell at low prices into an oversupplied local market and not being able to sell their surpluses to distant localities that were experiencing shortages.
-They also became less subject to price fixing regulations.
-Farming became a business rather than solely a means of subsistence.
+With the development of larger regional and eventually national markets, aided by improved transportation infrastructure, farmers were no longer dependent on their local market, and were less subject to having to sell at low prices into an oversupplied local market; instead, they could have their products shipped to London and other urban markets to sell at a better price to city-dwellers; this also reduced the effect of cartel-like behavior and local regulations which fixed prices.
+Subsistence agriculture declined as more farmers started to participate in commercial agriculture.

-Under free-market capitalism, farmers had to remain competitive.
-To be successful, farmers had to become effective managers who incorporated the latest farming innovations in order to be low cost producers.